 Arizona has long attracted wealthy retirees in search of sun and mountain vistas, settling across the state in warm climates like Tucson, Scottsdale, and Sedona.
-But where there are affluent retirement communities, fraudsters follow.
-While investment fraud can surely happen to anyone, elderly retirees must be especially watchful because seniors are more vulnerable and statistically more likely to be targeted than other groups.
-Senior investors need to be particularly wary, as not only are they extra vulnerable to exploitation, they will have a more difficult time recovering from investment frauds because of their age and having already left the workforce.
-The securities fraud law firm of Malecki Law has helped numerous retirees and senior investors recover their investment losses, whether lost due to fraud or Ponzi schemes, or just general negligent management of their nest egg by an investment professional.
-For over 25 years, Malecki Law’s investment loss recovery lawyers have provided legal representation to investors victimized by financial fraud.
-The firm’s founder, Jenice L. Malecki, Esq. has recovered tens of millions of dollars for senior investors and retirees, and is a passionate advocate for serving the underrepresented, in particular senior victims of financial abuse.
+Unfortunately, fraudsters tend to follow affluent retirement communities.
+While investment fraud can happen to anyone, elderly retirees must be especially careful because seniors are more vulnerable and statistically more likely to be targeted than other groups.
+Senior investors need to be particularly wary, as not only are they extra vulnerable to exploitation, but they will also have a more difficult time recovering from investment fraud because of their age and having already left the workforce.
+The securities fraud law firm of Malecki Law has helped numerous senior investors recover their investment losses, whether lost due to fraud or Ponzi schemes, or just general negligent management of their nest egg by an investment professional.
+For over 25 years, Malecki Law’s investment loss lawyers have provided legal representation to investors victimized by financial fraud.
+The firm’s founder, Jenice L. Malecki, Esq. has recovered tens of millions of dollars for senior investors and retirees, and is a passionate advocate for underrepresented, in particular senior victims of financial abuse.
 This is an area that has held continued focus by national regulators such as the Financial Industry Regulatory Authority (FINRA) and the Securities and Exchange Commission (SEC), as well as state regulators like the Securities Division of Arizona’s Corporation Commission.

 While it’s encouraging that securities regulators try to go after wrongdoers, the above examples show that relying on restitution from regulators for defrauded investors who are now “struggling financially” is not likely to make an investor financially whole after becoming the victim of a fraud.
 Given the latter example and the relatively large number of investors (22) versus the small restitution amount ($84,216), it highlights that investor fraud victims often need to consider hiring experienced, investment loss recovery attorneys to bring a parallel civil lawsuit to try and recover a larger percentage of the financial loss, or at least the difference between the actual loss and the amount recovered by a regulator for restitution purposes.